Plotting X, Y Coordinates on a Map using Microsoft Excel

 Step 7: Add Informative Data Cards

-Customize the data displayed when you hover over the points on the map.
-Add fields such as the airport name and state to the data card, allowing for more meaningful information to be displayed.
+Customize the information displayed when you hover over a point on the map.
+In the Layer pane, add fields such as the airport name and state to the data card section.
+This allows viewers to see meaningful details about each location without cluttering the map itself.

 Step 8: Categorize Points

-To differentiate points based on specific characteristics, use the category option to color code the points by state.
-This will help in visually distinguishing between different locations effectively.
+To differentiate points based on specific characteristics, use the Category field in the Layer pane to color-code points by state.
+This makes it easy to visually distinguish airports belonging to different states at a glance.

 Step 9: Final Adjustments